Torture in Brazil

 In Brazil, the use of torture – either as a means of obtaining evidence through confession or as a form of punishment for prisoners – dates back to colonial times.
 A legacy of the Inquisition, torture never ceased to be applied in Brazil during the 322 years of the colonial period, nor later, during the 67 years of the Empire and the republican period.

-During the so-called years of lead, as well as during the Vargas dictatorship (the period called Estado Novo or New Republic, in allusion to the Old Republic that was ending), there was the systematic practice of torture against political prisoners - those considered subversive and who allegedly threatened national security.
+During the so-called years of lead, as well as during the Vargas dictatorship (the period called Estado Novo), there was the systematic practice of torture against political prisoners – those considered subversive and who allegedly threatened national security.